Unlock Writing Success with Reader Expectation Approach Training

 Time: 12 hours

-Small-group Workshop Intensives
+Three-person Workshop Intensives

 Prerequisite: Available for those who have attended the Foundational Seminar or viewed the first seven episodes of the 12‑episode E‑Learning Series.

-Participants: Limited to three (3) per session
+Participants: Exactly three (3) per session

 Structure: Instructor-led small-group workshop sessions offer immersion in advanced REA practice with analyses of each person’s stylistic habits.